 12-Hour Drying Time

-As we mentioned, paint applications need sufficient time to solidify and form a hard layer.
-Give it at least 12 hours to dry, or it will not yield an aesthetically pleasing and durable finish.
+As I’ve pointed out before, paint applications require ample time to solidify and establish a hard layer.
+Always allow at least 12 hours for it to dry; otherwise, you won’t achieve a durable or aesthetically pleasing finish.

 It May Leave a Residue

 Some Rustoleum spray paint products that help with waterproofing, like NeverWet, can leave white stains.
-If you can’t avoid this option, we suggest learning how to apply it properly to avoid the hassle.
+If you can’t avoid this option, I suggest learning how to apply it properly to avoid the hassle.

 1. Rust-Oleum 316292 Painter's Touch 2X Ultra Cover Spray Paint